totten/githubtest/.github/CONTRIBUTING.md

  * There are a handful of unit tests which are time-sensitive and which fail sporadically.
 See: https://forum.civicrm.org/index.php?topic=36964.0

 For detailed discussion about these tests, see http://wiki.civicrm.org/confluence/display/CRMDOC/Testing

-## Release Process

-Releases are developed on a monthly basis.
-At the start of the month, the release-manager will review pending pull-requests, draft a list of quality-assurance activities, and invite contributors to participate in the release process.
-As part of the release-process, several PRs will be merged, and QA tasks will be divided among the contributors.

-You should be contacted at the start of the next release with more details.

 ## Updating a pull-request